Dean for President

 Image Description

-Red white and blue striped background with white text on the red and blue and red and blue stars on the white stripe
+Red white and blue striped background with white text on the blue stripe and an illustration of a ford model T car on the top white and red stripes.

 Back Style